Onboard previous versions of Windows

 Onboard Windows servers through Microsoft Defender for Cloud

-In the Microsoft 365 Defender navigation pane, select Settings > Device management > Onboarding.
+In the Microsoft Defender XDR navigation pane, select Settings > Endpoints > Device management > Onboarding.

 Select Windows Server 2008 R2 SP1 as the operating system.